 1999 – 2008

 The Lion Air logo perfectly aligns with the aviation company’s concept, even though a lion is a terrestrial animal.
 In this case, it represents a griffin, a mythical flying creature that guards planes, crew, and passengers.
 According to legend, it wards off misfortune, protects from danger, and promotes prosperity.
 The lion adorns the livery of every plane in the Indonesian airline’s fleet, instilling confidence and strengthening the spirit.
-It symbolizes strength, determination, limitless potential, and high responsibility towards clients.
+It symbolizes strength, determination, limitless potential, and a high level of responsibility towards clients.

-Part of the space is occupied by fan-shaped feathers, representing wings and significantly impacting travelers because they:
+Part of the space is occupied by fan-shaped feathers, representing wings, and significantly impacting travelers because they:

-• Demonstrate the airline’s impeccable professionalism.
+- Demonstrate the airline’s impeccable professionalism.

-• Indicate flight comfort and safety.
+- Indicate flight comfort and safety.

-• Inspire trust in the company by associating it with a bird.
+- Inspire trust in the company by associating it with a bird.

-• Emphasize the authenticity of the Indonesian brand.
+- Emphasize the authenticity of the Indonesian brand.

-• Visually enhance the internal dynamics.
+- Visually enhance the internal dynamics.

 The logo is a distinctive mark of reliability, quality, and speed.
 It conveys Lion Air’s values, advantages, energy, and drive to move forward.
 The emblem is ideally complemented by red, a color of heightened dynamism.
 This palette enhances the sense of power and balances well with the blue of the text.